kyma-project/api-gateway/docs/user/tutorials/01-10-mtls-authentication/configure-mtls-Gardener-certs.md

     kubectl create ns test
     kubectl label namespace test istio-injection=enabled --overwrite
     ```
 2. Export the following domain names as enviroment variables.
 Replace `my-own-domain.example.com` with the name of your domain.
+You can adjust the following values as needed.

     ```bash
     PARENT_DOMAIN="my-own-domain.example.com"